-HUBBELL INCORPORATED Conflict Minerals Report For The Year Ended December 31, 2021
+HUBBELL INCORPORATED Conflict Minerals Report For The Year Ended December 31, 2022

-This report for the year ended December 31, 2021, is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
-The Rule was adopted by the Securities and Exchange Commission ("SEC") to implement reporting and disclosure requirements related to Conflict Minerals as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act").
-The Rule imposes certain reporting obligations on SEC registrants whose manufactured products contain Conflict Minerals which are necessary to the functionality or production of their products.
+This Conflicts Minerals Report ("CMR") for the year ended December 31, 2022, is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
+The Rule imposes reporting obligations on registrants that file reports with Securities and Exchange Commission ("SEC") whose manufactured products contain Conflict Minerals which are necessary to the functionality or production of their products.
 "Conflict Minerals" are defined as cassiterite, columbite-tantalite, gold, wolframite, and their derivatives, which are limited to tin, tantalum, tungsten, and gold (also referred to as "3TG").
 These requirements apply to registrants whatever the geographic origin of the Conflict Minerals and whether or not they fund armed conflict.